smyoung88/DA_G2_Final_Project/README.md

 <img height=50% width=50% src='https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/confusion_matrix_output.png'>

 **Final Outcomes And Accuracy**
 The final outcomes of the national and state models gave us an overall national accraucy of 86.3% and state accuracies that ranged from 78.1% to 99%.
 The median state accuracy was above 90%.
 The final sampling option chosen for each state was determined by identifying the most accurate model was below 99% to prevent overfitting of the model.
 This includes those states that could not perform the SMOTE or SMOTEENN resampling.
+As can be seen, it was possible to accurately predict the severity of accidents on a scale of 1-4 that will occur given the collected data.

 - Final national model output:
 <img height=50% width=50% src='https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/national_model_outcomes.png'>